awsdocs/aws-iot-docs/developerguide/detect-device-side-metrics.md

 You must securely deploy the AWS IoT SDK version two on your AWS IoT connected devices or device gateways to collect device\-side metrics\.
 AWS IoT Device Defender provides sample agents to use as examples when you create your own\.
 If you can't provide device metrics, you can still get limited functionality based on cloud\-side metrics\.
 See the full list of SDKs [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html)\.

- There are two methods for configuring your device to publish metrics, through AWS IoT Device Client and AWS IoT Device Defender sample agent\.
+There are two methods for configuring your device to publish metrics: AWS IoT Device Client and AWS IoT Device Defender sample agent\.
 Generally you should use AWS IoT Device Client because it provides a single agent that covers the features present in both AWS IoT Device Defender and AWS IoT Device Management\.
-These features include jobs, secure tunneling, AWS IoT Device Defender metrics publishing and more\.
+These features include jobs, secure tunneling, AWS IoT Device Defender metrics publishing, and more\.
 If you define custom metrics for your device to monitor, then you should use AWS IoT Device Defender sample agent in Python to send data\.

 ### Using the AWS IoT Device Client to publish metrics<a name="UsingAWSIoTDeviceClient"></a>